KABC-TV

-KABC-TV (channel 7) is a television station in Los Angeles, California, United States, serving as the West Coast flagship of the ABC network.
-Owned and operated by the network's ABC Owned Television Stations division, the station maintains studios in the Grand Central Business Centre of Glendale, and its transmitter is located on Mount Wilson.
+KABC-TV (channel 7) is a television station in Los Angeles, California, United States.
+It is the West Coast flagship station of the ABC television network, owned and operated through its ABC Owned Television Stations division.
+KABC-TV maintains studios in the Grand Central Business Centre of Glendale, and its transmitter is located on Mount Wilson.

 History

+KECA-TV (1949–1954)

 Channel 7 first signed on the air under the call sign KECA-TV on September 16, 1949.
-It was the last television station licensed to Los Angeles operating on the VHF band to debut and the last of ABC's five original owned-and-operated stations to make its debut, after San Francisco's KGO-TV, which signed on four months earlier.
+It was the last television station in Los Angeles operating on the VHF band to debut and the last of ABC's five original owned-and-operated stations to make its debut, after San Francisco's KGO-TV, which signed on four months earlier.
 It was also the last of the Los Angeles "classic seven" TV stations which were originally on the VHF dial, prior to the 2009 digital conversions.
-(No other stations debuted in Los Angeles until 1962, when the first two UHF Los Angeles stations launched (KIIX [now KWHY-TV] and KMEX-TV, channels 22 and 34, respectively).
+No other stations debuted in Los Angeles until 1958, when educational station KTHE operated briefly on channel 28, followed by the launch of the first two commercial UHF Los Angeles stations launched (KIIX [now KSCN-TV] and KMEX-TV, channels 22 and 34, respectively) in 1962.

 The station's call sign was named after Los Angeles broadcasting pioneer Earle C. Anthony, whose initials were also present on channel 7's then-sister radio station, KECA (790 AM, now KABC).
 On February 1, 1954, KECA-TV changed its call sign to KABC-TV.